-In estimating the total number of months necessary to qualify competitors, time spent at work at the Chester Springs Summer School is counted provided certain requirements there have been fulfilled.
+In estimating the total number of months necessary to qualify competitors, time registered in the Chester Springs Summer School is counted provided certain requirements have been fulfilled equivalent to a similar length of time in the Philadelphia Schools.

 All students in competition for Cresson Travelling Scholarships must be registered in the Philadelphia School for both terms of their Competition Year.
 During Competition year no change in registration is permitted.